Causeway Bay Books

 The first bookstore's gate was drawn in December 2015 after the disappearance of its last staff member, Lee Bo.
-This site has since been abandoned.

 Causeway Bay Books is an independent bookstore in Taipei, Taiwan, which until December 2015 was an upstairs bookstore located in Causeway Bay, Hong Kong.
 The first bookstore in Hong Kong was popular with tourists from mainland China looking for books on Chinese politics and politicians which were not available in mainland China.
 In late 2015, five people associated with the store disappeared, sparking international concern.
 The first bookstore closed after the disappearance of its last staff member, Lee Bo, in December 2015.
 A second version of the bookstore was opened in Taipei, Taiwan in April 2020 by Lam Wing-kee, the founder of the original Hong Kong store and one of the five people who disappeared.

 First bookstore in Hong Kong

 The first version of the bookstore in Hong Kong was founded in 1994 by Lam Wing-kee.
 Located on Hong Kong Island on the second floor of 531 Lockhart Road, Causeway Bay, the first bookstore occupied an area of nearly 300 sqft.
 In addition to general literary history books, the first bookstore also sold books on topics that are considered sensitive and therefore banned in China.
 Many mainland Chinese people that came to Hong Kong as tourists made a special trip to the bookstore to purchase books on politics.

 In 2014, Lam Wing-kee sold the first bookstore to Mighty Current Media Ltd., but stayed on as its manager.
 From September 2014, the company had three shareholders: Gui Minhai (34%), Sophie Choi (34%) and Lui Bo (32%).
 According to industry sources, Mighty Current is a prolific publisher with a number of publishing subsidiaries, and this group may be responsible for 30 to 60 percent of the output of salacious books about Chinese political figures that are widely available at newsstands and book stores, including one at Hong Kong International Airport.